sal55/langs/QExamples/QTypes.md

 **u4**	|		4 bits

 The above are used in Arrays, or as the target of Refbit (and are also the basic Set element).

-There are also arbitrary bitfields up to 64 bits, which can be the target of Refbit too, but they are not classed as a type.
+There are also arbitrary bitfields up to 64 bits, which can be the target of Refbit, but they are not classed as a type.
 (Longer bitfields exist as slices of bit-arrays.)

 ### Slicing